Insurance bill: Cabinet nod to 49% foreign equity cap

 Replying to a debate on supplementary demand for grants in Parliament, Finance Minister Arun Jaitley said, “We are ready to open the door in insurance sector; large investment is waiting to come.”

-Earlier, many were divided over whether the committee would recommend a 49 per cent cap on alone or include foreign portfolio investors as well.
+Earlier, many were divided over whether the committee would recommend a 49 per cent cap on FDI alone or include foreign portfolio investors as well.
 “The committee recommends the composite cap of 49 per cent should be inclusive of all forms of foreign direct investment and foreign portfolio investments,” the panel suggested in a report, given to Parliament on Wednesday.

 Sanjay Tripathy, senior executive vice-president (marketing, product, digital and e-commerce), HDFC Life, said insurers would wait for the finer details of the Bill before taking any decision.
 He added smaller insurance players could see more investment from foreign partners, as these entities were in need of capital.